stamler/renovation/plumbing.md

 2. Drain to new tub/shower combo
 3. Rough-in Toilet cold water and sewer
 4. Rough-in hot/cold water and drain to new vanity

+## Other

+1. plumb in new hot water tank in hallway closet